apache/carbondata/docs/datamap/mv-datamap-guide.md

     GROUP BY country, sex
   ```
  **NOTE**:
- * Group by/Filter columns has to be provided in projection list while creating mv datamap
+ * Group by columns has to be provided in projection list while creating mv datamap
  * If only single parent table is involved in mv datamap creation, then TableProperties of Parent table
    (if not present in a aggregate function like sum(col)) listed below will be
    inherited to datamap table